Stainy3244/homeassistant-addons/README.md

 ## 📦 Current Add-ons

 ### Dispatcharr
-My first add-on - currently working for my needs and only be updated with upstream changes.
+My first add-on - currently working for my needs and only being updated with upstream changes.

 ## 🚧 Project Status